jeff4/bionotes.github.io/_comp/comp_notes.md

 * 2/10 - sf.org domain assigned to libsyn. researched miniconda / minimamba as alternatives.
 * 2/11 - plan: use brew to install mamba, pip (for python only libraries that are not in mamba/conda).
 Uninstall everything else except for npm
 * 2/12 - Review Goodfellow, Bengio, and Courville on history of autoencoders
+* 2/13 - more GBC on autoencoders, refers to GOFAI/symbolic approach as "knowledge base" approach.
+But I think KB was really an 80s subset of symbolic overall approach.

 ## 2022 Log
 * 6/28 Did some thinking and writing about difference between DevMarketing and DevRel.
 How DevRel = Evangelism + Advocacy.